hyperpixel34/aerothemeplasma/INSTALL.md

 $ chmod +x install_plasma_components.sh && ./install_plasma_components.sh # Requires authorization for SMOD resources and SDDM themes
 ```

+### Note for SevenTasks:

+SevenTasks relies on modifications found in `misc/defaulttooltip` in order to work properly.
+Make sure that they're compiled and installed correctly before enabling SevenTasks.

 ### Manual

 1. Move the `smod` folder to `~/.local/share`, or `/usr/share/` for a system-wide installation.
 This will install the resources required by many other components in this project.